astorfi/3D-convolutional-speaker-recognition/README.rst

-In our paper, we propose to use the 3D-CNNs for direct speaker model creation in which, for both development and enrollment phases, an identical number of speaker utterances is fed to the network for representing the speaker utterances and creation of the speaker model.
+In our paper, we propose to use the 3D-CNNs for direct speaker model creation in which, for both development and enrollment phases, an identical number of speaker utterances is fed to the network for representing the spoken utterances and creation of the speaker model.
 This leads to simultaneously capturing the speaker-related information and building a more robust system to cope with within-speaker variation.
 We demonstrate that the proposed method significantly